openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       For example usage, see :term:`BB_GIT_SHALLOW`.

-   :term:`BB_BASEHASH_IGNORE_VARS`
-      Lists variables that are excluded from checksum and dependency data.
-      Variables that are excluded can therefore change without affecting the checksum mechanism.
-A common example would be the variable for the path of the build.
-BitBake's output should not (and usually does not) depend on the directory in which it was built.

    :term:`BB_HASHCHECK_FUNCTION`
       Specifies the name of the function to call during the "setscene" part of the task's execution in order to validate the list of task hashes.